OfficialIncubo/Suave-Virus/README.md

 Windows Media Player recommended before running this script!
 Add the .bat file into desktop by right clicking "SUAAAAAVEEEEEEEEEEE Virus.bat", then go to "Send to", then click "Desktop (create shortcut)".
-To stop the virus, you need to restart or shutdown your computer.
-There is NO escape of this annoying Suave sounds.
+To stop the virus, you need to restart or shutdown your computer or use Task Manager to stop the Suave Virus.